intel-iot-roadshow/roadshow-docs/docs/ide_setup/eclipse/details-select_target_device.md

 ---
 layout: default
-title: Getting Started
----

-## Select a target IoT device
+title: Select a target IoT device - Eclipse IDE

-To connect to your IoT board, you will need to configure Eclipse with your Intel® Edison or Intel® Galileo's IP address.

 ---

 1. Click the "**Remote System Explorer**" tab in the top right corner of the Eclipse screen.